 Air purifiers can remove a wide range of contaminants from the air, the exact same contaminants that are aggravating your respiratory issues.
 You’ll obviously want to identify which contaminants are aggravating your respiratory problem, but you can find air purifiers designed to eliminate airborne pollen, smoke, pet dander, volatile organic compounds, and mold spores.

-Of course, most air cleaners serve multiple purposes, removing, for example, pet dander, smoke, and pollen at the same time with a HEPA filter.
+Of course, most air cleaners serve multiple purposes, removing, for example, pet dander, smoke, and pollen at the same time with a high efficiency air filter.

-By removing contaminants through various filtering processes, HEPA air purifiers create cleaner, healthier air.
+By removing contaminants through various filtering processes, air purifiers create cleaner, healthier air.

 While nothing can guarantee absolute health, having an air cleaner in the home can reduce pollution and lead to lighter symptoms and less aggravation.
 It could lead to better respiratory health and could even help you feel better, despite your respiratory condition.